 Which Victorian areas will grow the most and why?

-Within Greater Melbourne, the areas expected to increase the most are those with the greatest capacity for dwelling growth, namely the outer Growth Areas and the inner city.
-While the middle suburbs are expected to regenerate and increase steadily in population, the designated Growth Areas (49 per cent) and the five inner LGAs (16 per cent) are expected to account for around two thirds of population growth to 2031.
+Within Metropolitan Melbourne, the areas expected to increase the most are those with the greatest capacity for dwelling growth, namely the outer Growth Areas and the inner city.
+While the middle suburbs are expected to regenerate and increase steadily in population, the designated Growth Areas including the Wallan SA2 (52 per cent) and the three inner LGAs of Melbourne, Port Phillip and Yarra (11 per cent) are expected to account for more than three fifths of population growth from 2018 to 2036.

-In Victoria's regions the largest numbers of projected extra dwellings, and thus largest concentrations of population growth, are in the major regional cities and the areas close to Melbourne.
-Between 2011 and 2031, the three largest LGAs (Greater Geelong, Greater Bendigo and Ballarat) are projected to account for around half of the population growth in Victoria's regions.
+In Victoria’s regions the largest numbers of projected extra dwellings, and thus largest concentrations of population growth, are in the major regional cities and the areas close to Melbourne.
+Between 2018 and 2036, the three largest LGAs (Greater Geelong, Ballarat and Greater Bendigo) are projected to account for around half of the population growth in Victoria’s regions.

 Top five local government areas, largest and fastest growth 2011 to 2031: